Quick Answer

 We covered this in detail in Best Platforms for Creator Brand Deals by Model and Fit.

 Shortlist by your dominant attack pattern, then validate with live workflow tests.
-In these excerpts, most vendor fit is directional, not proven benchmark evidence.
+Most vendor fit is directional, not proven benchmark evidence.

 Gartner's Online Fraud Detection framing is the anchor: controls should mitigate malicious bots, detect account takeover with remedial action, and detect fraud in high-risk events across web and mobile.